<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1733895583540788&amp;ev=PageView&amp;noscript=1">

 For an example of product bundle pricing, look no further than Microsoft's Office 365 suite.
 Office products are now available exclusive through a monthly subscription service, and there's no way to pick-and-choose which products you want to pay for, and which you don't.

-I use Word, Excel and Powerpoint on a daily basis, and would gladly pay for each application - but I wouldn't touch Access, Outlook or Publisher with a barge pole.
-But because the products are bundled together, I pay a flat monthly fee, and I have all a whole host of Office products installed on my desktop.
+I use Word, Excel and Powerpoint on a daily basis, and would gladly pay for each application - but I wouldn't touch Sharepoint, Outlook or Exchange.
+But because the products are bundled together, I pay a flat monthly fee, and I have a whole host of Office products installed on my desktop.

 How to use Product Bundle Pricing in SaaS